 All requests from your computer will be sent through two separate Internet relays to hide your identity.
-This actually reminds us a little of the Tor network, but one relay short and presumably much faster.
+This actually reminds us a little of the Tor network, but presumably much faster.
 All due respect to Tor, but it’s a fairly small project compared to a juggernaut like Apple.

 We’re also guessing that the exit node will be randomized, preventing spies trying to watch your connection from following the data flow.
 That being said, this is also speculation and we don’t know how Apple will write the code to control this.

 The Apple presentation makes a point of calling out that nobody can see your online activity, even Apple.
 That’s a good policy and helps make the service even more useful.

 Apple has come a long way since there was a question of whether they would install backdoors for the government to access an iPhone.
 Faith in the company’s dedication to privacy seems to have skyrocketed since the iOS 14 update as well.
 It will be interesting to see actual data on that and compare it to these numbers from 2019.